tehniq3/MicroPython_weatherstation_clock_RPiW_i2c_LCD1602/README.md

 Already I changed in main.py file line no.112 to solve local time issue (+3 in my case):  hours=(time.localtime()[3]+int(weather_data["timezone"] / 3600))%24

-For version no.2 I used librar from https://github.com/Guitarman9119/Raspberry-Pi-Pico- !
+For version no.2 I used library from https://github.com/Guitarman9119/Raspberry-Pi-Pico- !